jeromeetienne/threex/src/marbletable/README.md

 marble labyrinth with realistic physics

 ## TODOs

-* put a game lost sequence
+* when all balls are killed, you win the game and go to next level
 * have a game won sequence
+  * easy but require to win a game
+  * currently not possible
 * when you kill a ball, it doesnt come back
+  * how to remove it temporarily ?
-* when all balls are killed, go to next level
+    * up to
-* ball are attracked by you a bit
 * if a ball is hit, it is loaded a bit more
   * visualize the load by stars particles
   * the score when destroyed of the load
 * have multiple levels

+* ball are attracked by you a bit

 * have a shark ball, you got the texture, get the music, something scary, louder and louder as it is coming close to you
   * put the listener in the ball ?
   * 'les dents de la mer' something like that

+* DONE put a game lost sequence
-* botgoal texture, black and white chessboard
+* DONE botgoal texture, black and white chessboard

 * idea levels
   * DONE pools ball - bring them back from tQuery